FixMyBerlin/osm-scripts/ZESPlus/Highways-PrepareData/3-clip-highways/README.md

 Ideally, we could specify a clip when we download the data from overpass.
 There is an issue for that at https://github.com/drolbr/Overpass-API/issues/644.

-Alternatives

-- Move this step to QGIS
+## Possible alternatives

 - Use a script based on something like https://giswiki.hsr.ch/HowTo_OGR2OGR https://gdal.org/programs/ogr2ogr.html

+## Discarded solutions

+- Move this step to QGIS => This does not work, since QGIS will clip correcly but incrase the filesize big time since it will normalize the attribute table for all feautres (every feature has every osm tag but with null values).